ARAldhafeeri/Formactory/README.md

 ```
 ### Basic Usage

-- Creating a simple form with Formactory, with three input fields and a submit button.
+- Creating a simple form with Formactory, create input and button.
 ```jsx

 import { Formactory } from 'formactory';